 Do you know which products you want to sell?
 Great!
 The fastest way to find domestic suppliers for that product is to contact the manufacturer.

 Ideally, you want to choose a product with at least 20 suppliers.
-This will give you the opportunity to find the best suppliers for the job, especially if half of the suppliers reject your applications.
+This will allow you to find the best suppliers for the job, especially if half of the suppliers reject your applications.

 Approach the product manufacturer and ask them for an approved supplier list.
-Most manufacturers will be more than happy to turn over their list, which can save you a lot of time.
+Most manufacturers will be more than happy to turn over their list, saving you a lot of time.

 Make sure the manufacturer is on the up and up, though.
 “Most good manufacturers that you want to partner with should have a MAP enforced,” Kraly adds.